Knife Steel Info

 Blue Paper (Aogami) Steels

-- Aogami Super: Vanadium (V) is added for super strength and hardness.
+- Aogami Super: Vanadium (V) is added for super strength and Rockwell hardness.
 Top-notch edge retention for carbon steel with great wear resistance.

 - Aogami #1: Less common than #2 and Super, but forms a terrific edge that stays sharper longer.